-The main thing to remember when planning a funeral is there is no set checklist.
-There are a number of decisions to consider when making arrangements for someone close to you and here we offer a rough guide / timeline so you understand the main things you need to organise.
+When planning a funeral there is no set checklist.
+There are a number of decisions to consider when making arrangements for someone close to you and here we offer a rough guide and timeline - to help you understand how to plan a funeral.
 Guardian Angel provides a free Family To-Do list, a way for you to manage all the tasks you need to compete is a short period of time.

-Although this guide is mainly for people dealing with the loss of a loved one, if you are planning your own funeral, please get in touch.
+Although this guide is mainly for people dealing with the loss of a loved one, if you are planning your own funeral then please get in touch.
 We can help guide you in the right direction regarding funeral plans.
 Remember, you can always write your funeral wishes in your will - it is really easy to do this if you write a will with our service.

 Choosing a funeral director is a tough, but important job.
 At the end of the day, the most important factor is choosing a funeral director you feel comfortable with.
-This is your loved one’s farewell, and should be exactly how you/they wanted.
-Other important factors for choosing a funeral director are personal recommendations, location and price.
+This is your loved one’s farewell and should be exactly how you and they wanted.
+Other important factors for choosing a funeral director are personal recommendations, location, and price.
 We provide a guide on this here.

 This is important for several reasons.
 Firstly, there may be information within the will in regards to what they want for their funeral service.
 Also, the will may provide information on whether they had pre-paid funeral plan or life insurance information.
-Funerals can hard to manage financially, so getting clarity on this could be beneficial to you over the next few weeks.
-If you are struggling, please go here.
+Funerals can be hard to manage financially, so getting clarity on this could be beneficial to you over the next few weeks.
+You can read more about wills here.

 Once you select your funeral director, they will be able to guide you through what you need to plan.
 Remember, this is the time to ask for specific requests.
 Good funeral directors will help you plan the funeral the way you want.

 When you first meet your funeral director you will have a consultation.
 This can take up to one or two hours.
 You can either visit their premises to get a feel for the funeral director, or ask them if they can come to your home.
 Below, we provide several topics you might discuss during this consultation:

 A celebrant or religious representative will conduct the actual funeral.
 Anyone can do this, including a friend or family member.
 However, most families generally go with a professional celebrant.